Strategies for generating separable photon triplets in waveguides and ring resonators: The quantum state of photon triplets generated via TOPDC

 \subsection{Waveguides}

 The interaction Hamiltonian that describes the TOPDC interaction in waveguides is \cite{banic2024quantum}:

 where $\Delta \omega=\omega_P-\omega_1-\omega_2-\omega_3$, and

-$\hbar$ is the reduced Planck constant, $\overline{\omega}_F$ is the central frequency of the photon triplets, $\ell$ is the waveguide length, and $ \gamma_{FFF}$ is the nonlinear parameter, which quantifies the efficiency in the generation of the photon triplets \cite{banic2022resonant}; $\alpha \left(\omega_P\right)$ is the pump envelope function and $\varphi\left(\Delta k ~\ell/2\right)$ is the phase-matching function.
+$\hbar$ is the reduced Planck constant, $\overline{\omega}_F$ is the central frequency of the photon triplets, $\ell$ is the waveguide length, and $ \gamma_{FFF}$ is the nonlinear parameter, which quantifies the efficiency in the generation of the photon triplets \cite{banic2022resonant}; $\alpha \left(\omega_P\right)$ is the pump envelope function, normalized such that $\int d\omega |\alpha(\omega)|^2=N_P$, where $N_P$ is the average number of pump photons, and $\varphi\left(\Delta k ~\ell/2\right)$ is the phase-matching function.
 For waveguides homogeneous in the longitudinal direction, $\varphi\left( \Delta k~ \ell / 2 \right)=\sinc\left( \Delta k ~\ell / 2 \right)$.
 In \eqref{eq:Mfffp}, we assumed that the pump was prepared in a strong coherent state, such that it remains undepleted in the propagation through the waveguide.
 We have also ignored other phase-matched nonlinear optical effects, like self and cross-phase modulation, but they can be easily included.

 In perturbation theory, the quantum state resulting from the TOPDC generation in waveguides is calculated via

 in the spontaneous regime, in which the triplet modes are initially in the vacuum state. $\mathcal{T}$ is the time-ordering operator.
 Considering a low-gain interaction, the ket can be approximated to first order as: